Microfiber: Cloths and mops

 Microfiber products used for consumer cleaning are generally constructed from split conjugated fibers of polyester and polyamide.
 Microfiber used for commercial cleaning products also includes many products constructed of 100% polyester.
 Microfiber products are able to absorb oils especially well and are not hard enough to scratch even paintwork unless they have retained grit or hard particles from previous use.
 Due to hydrogen bonding, microfiber cloth containing polyamide absorbs and holds more water than other types of fibers.

 Microfiber is widely used by car detailers to handle tasks such as removing wax from paintwork, quick detailing, interior cleaning, glass cleaning, and drying.
 Because of their fine fibers which leave no lint or dust, microfiber towels are used by car detailers and enthusiasts in a similar manner to a chamois leather.

 Microfiber is used in many professional cleaning applications, for example in mops and cleaning cloths.
 Although microfiber mops cost more than non-microfiber mops, they may be more economical because they last longer and require less effort to use.

-Microfiber textiles designed for cleaning clean on a microscopic scale.
+Microfiber textiles designed for cleaning do so on a microscopic scale.
 According to tests, using microfiber materials to clean a surface reduces bacteria by 99%, whereas a conventional cleaning material reduces bacteria by only 33%.
 Microfiber cleaning tools also absorb fat and grease and their electrostatic properties allow them to attract dust strongly.

-Microfiber cloths are also used to clean photographic lenses as they absorb oily matter without being abrasive or leaving a residue, and are sold by major manufacturers such as Sinar, ZEISS, Nikon and Canon.
+Microfiber cloths are also used to clean photographic lenses as they absorb oily matter without being abrasive or leaving a residue, and are sold by major manufacturers such as Sinar, Zeiss, Nikon and Canon.
 Small microfiber cleaning cloths are commonly sold for cleaning computer screens, cameras, phones and eyeglasses.